Compliance Bulletin

 Funding payments and their conditions

-Please note: All funding provided to HIPPY providers must only be used on the HIPPY program within the site’s catchment area.
+Note: All funding provided to HIPPY providers must only be used on the HIPPY program within the site’s catchment area.

 To ensure that sites receive funding on time, HIPPY sites are expected to fulfill the conditions of the HIPPY Sublicence and Funding Agreement, including making sure that: